soyart/notes/pages/Git objects.md

 		  ```
 - # Git object types
 	- ## [[Git blob]]
-		- Blob objects store data, i.e. the file content
-		- Git usually compresses file content using zlib before creating objects
+	  id:: 6a230b81-b5d2-4c3e-bd12-51fa34fcc352
+		- A blob is a Git object file that contains some byte data (file content)
+		- A blob's filename is derived from SHA-1 hash of the content
 		- Metadata such as timestamps and filenames are not stored in blobs
+		- Note: Normally Git compresses file content using zlib before creating objects
 	- ## [[Git tree]] #Tree
-		- Tree objects can track filenames and group files together
+		- Tree object can track filenames and group files together in a single object
 		- Each tree object represents a snapshot of the repository
 		- A single tree object contains >1 entries
+			- Each tree entry is a SHA-1 hash pointing to either:
+				- ((6a230b81-b5d2-4c3e-bd12-51fa34fcc352))
-			- Each tree entry is a SHA-1 hash pointing to a blob, or a subtree with associated metadata (e.g. filesystem mode, type, filenames)
+				- A subtree with associated metadata (e.g. filesystem mode, type, filenames)
 			- Note that in Git, only 3 filesystem modes are valid for blobs:
 				- `100644` normal files
 				- `100755` executable
 				- `120000` symlink
+				- ### Example: with imaginary repository
 					- For example, let's say our repository `master` branch looks like this:
 					  ```sh
 					  git cat-file -p master^{tree}
 					  100644 blob a906cb2a4a904a152e80877d4088654daad0c859      README
 					  100644 blob 8f94139338f9404f26296befa88755fc2598c289      Rakefile
 					  040000 tree 99f1a6d12cb4b6f19c8655fca46c3ecf317074e0      lib
 					  ```
 						- > `master^{tree}` syntax specifies the tree object that is pointed to by the last commit on branch `master`
 						  >
 						  > You might also want to write `master^{tree}` as `"master^{tree}"` on zsh
 					- We can see that the tree `master` currently points to have 3 entries, 2/3 of which are blobs
 					- But `99f1a6d` is a (sub)tree, pointing to `./lib` directory:
 					  ```sh
 					  git cat-file -p 99f1a6d12cb4b6f19c8655fca46c3ecf317074e0
 					  100644 blob 47c6340d6459e05787f644c2447d2595f5d3a54b      simplegit.rb
 					  ```
 					- So `99f1a6d` represents `./lib`, a directory containing only 1 file, `simplegit.rb`, represented by single blob `47c634`
 					- {{renderer code_diagram,mermaid}}
 						- ```mermaid
 						  graph LR
 						      subgraph master_tree ["master^{tree}"]
 						          direction TB
 						          E1[100644 blob a906cb...
 README]
 						          E2[100644 blob 8f9413...
 Rakefile]
 						          E3[040000 tree 99f1a6... lib]
 						      end

 						      subgraph lib_tree [lib tree]
 						          direction TB
 						          E4[100644 blob 47c634... simplegit.rb]
 						      end

 						      E3 --> lib_tree
 						  ```
-		- ### Creating Git trees
+		- ### Creating Git tree objects
-			- Git normally creates a tree by taking the snapshot of [[Git staging area]] or [[Git index]], and writing tree objects to it (i.e. *commit*)
+			- Git normally creates a tree by taking the snapshot of [[Git staging area]] or [[Git index]], and writing tree objects to the index
 			- To create a Git tree, we need to have Git index beforehand, maybe by staging
 				- > Note: `update-index` also writes new objects in the database
 				- ((6a23144a-c2a4-4822-8184-fec10e82627d))
-			- After we have our index, we can use `git write-tree` to write a new [[Git tree]] object from the updated index: id:: 6a2315f7-0c5b-42be-a798-c70e1db9a012
+			- After we have our index, we can use `git write-tree` to write a new tree object from the updated index: id:: 6a2315f7-0c5b-42be-a798-c70e1db9a012
 			  ```sh
 			  # Create a new tree out of current index